danielaparker/jsoncons/doc/ref/basic_json.md

 A custom allocator may be supplied with the `Allocator` template parameter, which a `basic_json` will rebind to internal data structures.

-Several typedefs for common character types and implementation policies are provided:
+Several typedefs for common character types and policies for ordering an object's name/value pairs are provided:

 Type                |Definition
 --------------------|------------------------------